 - Halloween, like New Year’s Eve and the 4th of July, can be a very stressful night.

-- Protect your dog from decorations that could be dangerous to him/her or hazardous to your home.
+- Protect your dog from decorations that could be dangerous to him/her, or are hazardous to your home.
 People are decorating for Halloween more now than ever before, and while it’s fun and festive, if you have a dog, decorations could cause a problem.

-- You certainly don’t want to leave Fido in a room with a burning candle.
+- You certainly don’t want to leave Fido in a room with an accessible, burning candle.

-- Keep things like glow sticks, fake eyeballs, fake cobwebs up out of their reach…too many dogs may want to taste them and choke on them, or get poisoned.
+- Keep things like glow sticks, fake eyeballs, fake cobwebs, and even pumpkins up out of their reach…too many dogs may want to taste them which can lead to choking, and upset tummy or poisoning.

-- Even if your dog is ok with the noise and the costumes, with the door opening and closing throughout the night, there is a chance he could escape, take off running and get lost…make sure he is wearing his ID.
-Better yet, if there’s a chance of an escape, keep your dog home and safe in his “safe spot”.
+- Even if your dog seems to be ok with the noise and the costumes, and the door opening and closing throughout the night, there is a chance he could escape, take off running and get lost.
+So make sure he is wearing his ID.
+Better yet, if there’s a chance of an escape, it’s easy to keep your dog home and safe by keeping him in his “safe spot”.

 - Kids aren’t the only ones who like treats…your dog can sniff them out better than anyone.

 - Make sure your kids understand the dangers of letting their “stash” be discovered by their dog.
 Teach them that gum, chocolate and other sweets can be a real problem if their dog discovers them and decides to eat them.
 Give them a safe, high place where their treats can be securely stored.
 Make it a really high place, maybe behind doors, because some dogs can be very determined when it comes to sweet treats.

-- Like to dress Fido in costume for Halloween?
+- Like to dress Fido in a costume for Halloween?